 - First, saute the fajita veggies and whip up a batch of chili lime cabbage slaw.

-- Third, sprinkle a bit of cheese on top; Cheddar or Monterey or Pepper jack cheese.
+- Third, sprinkle a bit of cheese on top.

 - Fourth, add the fajita veggies on top of the cheese.

-- Next, bake the tostada for about 8 minutes to melt the cheese and warm the beans.
+- Next, bake the tostadas for about 8 minutes to melt the cheese and warm the beans.

-- Last, out of the oven, finish the tostadas by piling on the chili lime slaw, avocado (or creamy guacamole with sour cream), sour cream (or unsweetened yogurt – full fat!), a sprinkle of cotija cheese, pickled jalapeños, hot sauce and/or Mexican salsa and plenty of cilantro.
+- Last, out of the oven, finish the tostadas by piling on the chili lime slaw, avocado (or creamy guacamole with sour cream), sour cream, a sprinkle of cotija cheese, pickled jalapeños, hot sauce, Mexican salsa or fresh pico de gallo and plenty of cilantro.

 Share with a squeeze of fresh lime juice and you have a texture rich, crispy mouth party!